1. Are there opportunities to snorkel or dive?

 22. What kind of transportation is used?

-23. What local customs do I need to bear in mind?
+23. What local customs do I need to keep in mind?

 If you want to take a travel guide or map, we suggest you click on Lonely Planet.